 - Get to know some Balinese monkeys in Ubud Monkey Forest.

-- Start your morning with a 90-minute yoga class—geared toward beginners, but all levels are welcome.
+- Start your morning with yoga class—geared toward beginners, but all levels are welcome.

 - Enjoy an included lunch overlooking rice fields.

 - Study the many menacing faces carved into the stone at the temple of Goa Gajan.

 - End your temple tour at Tampak Siring, where you can purify your body and soul in the temple’s holy water (if you’re into that kind of thing).

 - Visit the impressive rice terraces of Tegalalang, one of the most photographed spots in Bali.

 Coffee shops: Need a little caffeine boost?
 Ubud’s many cafes are always full of locals, expats, and tourists.
 You can try typical Balinese coffee, smoothies, and a variety of light bites.